jcreinhold/synthtorch/docs/source/index.rst

-.. synthnn documentation master file, created by sphinx-quickstart on Fri Nov 2 09:08:04 2018.
+.. synthtorch documentation master file, created by sphinx-quickstart on Fri Nov 2 09:08:04 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-synthnn documentation
+synthtorch documentation
 ===================================================

-This package provides models, training, and prediction routines specific for synthesis tasks (especially with MR and CT brain images).
+This package provides models, training, and prediction routines (overwhelmingly) for synthesis tasks, especially in relation to MR and CT brain images.
 PyTorch is the backend.

 .. toctree::
    :maxdepth: 1